SoaringMoon/WaifuNetwork/Archive/Threads/Robo Face Development.md

 # 132
 >>8326
-Correct, they had this idea mentioned in the original board [spoiler]on 8chan[/spoiler].
+Correct, they had this idea mentioned in the original board %%on 8chan%%.
 I never looked into it so far, where these are available, what they cost and where to get them.
 There must be some sources for training of dentists or something.
 They seem to have some kind of dolls with fake teeth to train on.
 Not sure how hard they are, though.
 I hope we get them made  out of ceramics in some standardized sizes and don't need to build them on our own as well.

 # 133
 >>8331